 Regularly reminding yourself of why you're writing your book is a big part of returning to the keyboard every day for months at a time.
 So identify your writing dreams and keep them in mind to stay motivated.

-We discussed daily writing goals a bit above, but they're important enough to warrant their own section.
+We discussed daily writing habits in another post, but they're important enough to mention here.
 Without a daily goal to solidify your writing practice, it will be hard to create a solid foundation for your writing career.

 Writing five to seven days per week is what you should shoot for, as this will turn writing into a habit, make you a stronger writer, and allow you to write faster (eventually).
 Even if you're only sitting down to write 300 words per daily writing session, it's better than trying to cram all that writing into two or three days a week.